Do Alkaline Diets Really Work?

-“We don’t catch chronic diseases, we create them by breaking down the natural defences according to the way we eat, drink, think and live” (Dr Bernard Jensen, Natural Health Doctor 1908-2001).
+“We don’t catch chronic diseases, we create them by breaking down the natural defenses according to the way we eat, drink, think and live” (Dr. Bernard Jensen, Natural Health Doctor 1908-2001).

 Simply put, this means that by regularly employing a few simple acid-base strategies to help support the optimal cellular function and consequently helps to maintain the health of tissues and organs such as bone, muscle and kidneys.

 One of the most obvious ways to manage the acid-alkaline load of the body is through our diets.
 But again, controversy continues between understanding the true power of foods to alter pH within the tissues.
 Let’s start by considering a clinical study that show a direct correlation between animal protein consumption, especially consuming more than five portions of red meat a week and bone fractures in women (due to decreasing bone density), in part due to the higher content of acid forming sulfur-containing amino acids found in animal proteins.16